Altair (spacecraft): On-orbit assembly

 Because of the spacecraft's size and weight, Altair, and its associated Earth Departure Stage, would have been launched into a low-Earth orbit (LEO) using the super heavy-lift Ares V launch vehicle, followed by a separate launch of an Orion spacecraft lifted by an Ares I. After rendezvous and docking with Altair in LEO, the crew would have then configured the Orion/Altair for the journey to the Moon.

 Offices and development

 The development of Altair was managed by the Constellation Lunar Lander Project Office at Johnson Space Center (JSC).
 JSC worked directly with Apollo astronauts, various industry suppliers and universities to develop the architecture for Altair.
 In conjunction with early development a mockup or testbed was to have been developed at JSC to study/develop specialized subsystems and other design considerations.
 Northrop Grumman, which built the Apollo Lunar Module, was contracted to help the project office develop the system concept.

-In popular culture

-In For All Mankind, a 2019 TV series depicting an alternate reality in which the Soviet Union was the first country to successfully land a man on the Moon, NASA develops the LSAM as a successor to the "LM" after establishing a permanent base on the Moon in the early 1970s.
-However, the LSAM looks more like the LM than the Altair.